Consensys/security-workshop-for-devs/README.md

 ## Preparation

 Here's how to get set up for the workshop.
-It should be super easy except if you're using Windows.

 First, you need a web3 capable browser and some testnet ETH.
 You probably also have both, but if not, get [Metamask](https://metamask.io) and grab some ETH from the Ropsten faucets:

 - https://faucet.metamask.io/
 - https://faucet.ropsten.be/